 “[S]ince all created things must decay, even a social order of this kind cannot last for all time, but will decline.”
 (Plato, 2007, p.
 279)

-Second, behind his argument of constitutional paradigm shift, Socrates tends to see three primary factors—moral depravation, personal pursuit for wealth, and use of violence—playing a significant role in impairing the enforcement of law, thus, ultimately in driving a paradigm shift in constitutional foundation.
-Ancient intellects in general had a propensity to interpret wealth in moral term.
 And Socrates is not an exception.
 Simply put, personal pursuit of wealth (money) could corrupt individuals, thus, impair the moral conduct among people, and ultimately destabilize and ruin the entire social construct, particularly its constitutional foundation: thus, it provokes collective behavioural change of a society.
-And in his argument, this chain reaction of the behavioural change begins from the ruling class.
+And in his argument, this chain reaction of the behavioural change begins from the top of society, the ruling class.

 Donation If you enjoyed my contents in this web site and are interested in supporting my web-activity, please feel free to click on the icon below to provide your support for the activities of www.reversalpoint.com.